Kakarot-Anni/VWent/README.md

 Together, NGOs and therapists can help to reduce the negative impact of mental health problems on individuals and communities, and promote mental wellness for all.

+## The Working:
+#### How does the APPLICATION work?

+* The Person who is a fighter is first asked if he wishes to stay anonymous.
+* If he wishes to stays anonymous, he gets asked the porblems which are faced by him directly, If not, he is asked to fill in some basic details.
+* He gets a checkbox list and explains his problem.

+* On the other hand if the person logs in as a winner, he/she is also asked if he wishes to stay anonymous.
+* If he wishes to stay anonymous, he's asked what problems he faced and how did he conquer them directly, If not, he's asked to fill in some basic details.
+* He gets a checkbox list and explains his problem.

+#### We are basically establishing the link between the people who are facing the issues and those who have already faced the issues and are willing to help.